4.53 from 169 votes

 Method

-• Add spaghetti to heavily salted pasta water.
-Set your timer to 2 minutes minus the packet time.
+• Add the spaghetti to heavily salted boiling water.
+Set your timer for 2 minutes minus the suggested cooking time on the packet or box.

-• Next, add the Gochujang paste into the pan to fry for a couple of minutes, before loosening with 2 ladles of pasta water.
+• Next add the Gochujang paste to the pan and fry for another couple of minutes.

-• Add the undercooked spaghetti into the pan and stir to combine, gently heating as you stir.
-The pasta water should thicken into an emulsified cheesy sauce.
+• Finish cooking the spaghetti by adding it to the pan with the sauce.
+Stir to combine.
 Keep adding pasta water as necessary and once the pasta is fully cooked, serve immediately with an extra sprinkle of parmesan.

-Serve with tenderstem broccoli and mushrooms sauted with fry light.
+Serve with tenderstem broccoli and mushrooms sautéed with fry light.

 Notes